Author’s note: Some parts of this post are creative representations of historical events and facts.

 The VAL-4 “Black Ponies” were commissioned to serve a specific purpose during the Vietnam War, one that both jets and helicopters of their era found it hard to fulfill.
 That was mainly to provide forward air control to the front-line, sometimes far beyond it, and riverine support for SEALS and detachments of the US Army, Navy and the armed forces of South Vietnam.
 Simply, the VAL-4 were meant to get up close and personal in the face of the Victor Charlie, or Viet Cong.

 Lieutenant Pete Russell is one among the ranks of the Black Ponies.
-Pete, like his older brother, preferred flying propeller-type aircrafts over jets.
+Pete, like his older brother, preferred flying propeller-type aircraft over jets.
 He had made a name for himself as a pilot of an A-1H Skyraider in Attack Squadron 176 during the earlier years of the Vietnam War, often going toe-to-toe and engaging in air-to-air combat with multiple North Vietnamese MIG-17 jets.

 A legendary feat of Lt.
 Russell, aviator, was that in multiple encounters he had been able to take down MIG-17 jets with a propeller-driven aircraft.
-It is worth noting that MIG-17 jets were high-subsonic fighter aircrafts, meaning that they could reach speeds at over 711 mph, while the A-1H Skyraider could only fly to speeds of 320mph.
+It is worth noting that MIG-17 jets were high-subsonic fighter aircraft, meaning that they could reach speeds at over 711 mph, while the A-1H Skyraider could only fly to speeds of 320mph.
 Such a feat would have made Pete a legend had he survived the war, some of the surviving Black Pony pilots say.